mguenther/csp-solver-java/README.md

 The framework builds upon a set of a few abstractions.
 Class `CSP` is the abstract base class for all domain-specific CSPs.
 It provides the means to construct the initial assignment, which is comprised of all the `Variable`s of the CSP and their initial state.
 A variable can be either *assigned* or *unassigned*.
-In the first case, its domain has been reduced to a single fixed value, while in the latter case it has no assigned value, but a - possibly - reduced set of admissible domain values.
+In the first case, its domain has been reduced to a single fixed value, while in the latter case it has no assigned value, but a - possibly reduced - set of admissible domain values.
 Class `CSP` also provides the means to construct the full set of `Constraint`s for the CSP.
 A `Variable` of the CSP takes part in one or multiple `Constraint`s.
-A `Constraint` involves some subset of the variables of a CSP and specifices the allowable combinations of values for that subset.
+A `Constraint` involves some subset of the variables of a CSP and specifies the allowable combinations of values for that subset.
 The `Constraint` class provides the means to determine whether a constraint is *consistent* and *satisfied* given the set of dependent variables.

 The current state of a CSP is represented using an `Assignment`.
 An assignment always contains the full set of variables of the CSP.
-An `Assignment` is partial, if it still contains `Variable`s that are unassigned.
+An `Assignment` is *partial*, if it still contains `Variable`s that are unassigned.
 An assignment that does not violate any constraints is called *consistent* or *legal*.
 A *complete* assignment is one in which every variable is assigned.
 A solution to the CSP is a *complete* assignment which does not violate any constraints.
 Class `Assignment` implements *forward checking*.
 This is a technique that eliminates the value assigned to a variable from all other variables that participate in the same `Constraint`s, thus further decreasing the search space of CSP.

-Class `DFSSolver` provides a generic way to operate on instances of `CSP`.
+Class `DFSSolver` provides a generic way to operate on instances of `CSP` using depth-first search.
 It is able to apply heuristics for both variable ordering and value ordering that can dramatically decrease the search space.
 By default, it uses an uninformed approach that simply selects the next unassigned variable and the preserves the original ordering of domain values for that variable.
 The `DFSSolver` progresses from `Assignment` to its successor until a complete assignment has been found or the search space is exhausted.

 ## Constraints

-The framework currently only implements the `AllDiff` constraint which is satisfied if each of its variables is assigned to a different value.
+The framework currently only provides the `AllDiff` constraint.
+This constraint is satisfied if each of its variables is assigned to a different value.

 ## Variable Ordering

 The `DFSSolver` uses an uninformed approach by default which simply selects the next unassigned variable.
 However, it is also possible to use the `MinimumRemainingValue` heuristic, which selects the variable that is most constrained given the current state of the CSP.
-Most constrained means that this variable has the fewest choices for domain values left.
+Thus, the variable that has the fewest choices for domain values left will be chosen.
 Using this heuristic can dramatically reduce the runtime of the solver, since the search space is pruned efficiently.

 ## Value Ordering